snl-dakota/dakota/docs-sphinx/source/usingdakotagui/chartreuse/ChartreuseWorkflow.rst

 open the node in the Settings editor view and click on the small "?" button to the right of the Settings editor banner.

 .. image:: img/Plotting_HDF_3.png
-   :alt: Sorry Mario, but your node documentation is in another manual...
+   :alt: Documentation for individual workflow nodes is available by clicking the small blue ? in the top-right corner of the dialog.

 ==========================================
 "Data Visualization (Chartreuse)" Category